-6 to 9 months of age 9 months to less than 12 months of age 12 months of age and over Monovalent varicella vaccine (V) PGD Not recommended Recommended vaccine for pre and post exposure to varicella Recommended vaccine for pre and post exposure to varicella, where the individual is not eligible for the MMRV programme MMR PGD Indications for PGD unchanged: • early vaccination for travel to a measles endemic area • post exposure prophylaxis for measles • measles outbreaks Indications for PGD unchanged: • early vaccination for travel to a measles endemic area • post exposure prophylaxis for measles • measles outbreaks The individual is ineligible for the MMRV programme and either MMR protection is required in line with vaccination of individuals with uncertain or incomplete immunisation status or for travel, post exposure or outbreak MMRV PGD Not recommended Alternative option for varicella pre and post-exposure, where Varivax® or Varilrix® is not available and protection is urgently required Routine vaccination at 12 and 18 months for children born on or after 1 January 2025 Individuals ineligible for MMRV, when MMR or monovalent varicella vaccine is not available and who require urgent protection against MMR or V, such as in managing post-exposure varicella or measles outbreaks or administering an opportunistic catch-up dose of MMR vaccine.
+6 to 9 months of age 9 months to less than 12 months of age 12 months of age and over Monovalent varicella vaccine (V) PGD Not recommended Recommended vaccine for pre and post exposure to varicella Recommended vaccine for pre and post exposure to varicella, where the individual is not eligible for the MMRV programme MMR PGD Indications for PGD unchanged: • early vaccination for travel to a measles endemic area • post exposure prophylaxis for measles • measles outbreaks Indications for PGD unchanged: • early vaccination for travel to a measles endemic area • post exposure prophylaxis for measles • measles outbreaks The individual is ineligible for the MMRV programme and either MMR protection is required in line with the vaccination of individuals with uncertain or incomplete immunisation algorithm or for travel, post exposure or outbreak MMRV PGD Not recommended Alternative option for varicella pre and post-exposure, where Varivax® or Varilrix® is not available and protection is urgently required Routine vaccination at 12 and 18 months for children born on or after 1 January 2025; bringing MMRV status up to date for children born on or after 1 January 2020 Individuals ineligible for MMRV, when MMR or monovalent varicella vaccine is not available and who require urgent protection against MMR or V, such as in managing post-exposure varicella or measles outbreaks or administering an opportunistic catch-up dose of MMR vaccine.
 Where an individual requires both varicella vaccine and MMR vaccine at the same time, even if they are not eligible for MMRV in the routine programme.